catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 This is an example of conditional visibility that can be set up in many form builders and is frequently used in forms all over the internet.

-User testing rated revealing sub-forms by checking radio buttons as follows:
-* has the advantage of always keeping all the initial options — and a person’s selection among those options — visible
+#### Radio button reveals sub-form

+Using radio buttons for progressive disclosure (like the Switchable Group in ILIAS) gets quite a positive verdict in Luke Wroblewski's user testing:
+* They "can maintain the context of a person’s initial selection while introducing the required selection-dependent inputs where they are most relevant". [^5]
+* They "achieved near-perfect satisfaction ratings". [^5]
+* A "small number of selection-dependent inputs and animated transitions when people change their initial selections [...] help make this method work." [^6]

+#### Dropdown reveals sub-form

-Conditional visibility could potentially also be triggered by other field types e.g. a dropdown:
+Conditional visibility could potentially also be triggered by other field types e.g. a dropdown.

 ![](img/codepen_conditional-dropdown.gif)

+*Screencapture shows a codepen by Dustin Horstman* [^7]

+User testing yielded the following conclusions:

+* "obscures most of the initial options—as only one option is visible in the drop-down list" [^8]
+* "using a single control may better communicate the scope and impact of the initial selection" [^8]
+* "easy on the eyes and completed quite quickly" [^9]
+* "relatively high satisfaction scores" [^9]
+* "safe [...] when your list of initial options scales past a number that either horizontal or vertical tabs can support" [^9]